pauldijou/redux-act/README.md

 const append = createAction('optional description', (...args)=> args.join(''));

-// There is another pattern to create reducers const stringReducer = createReducer(function (on) {
+// There is another pattern to create reducers
+// and it works fine with ES5! (maybe even ES3 \o/) const stringReducer = createReducer(function (on) {
   on(append, (state, payload)=> state += payload);
   on(replace, (state, payload)=> state = payload);